Ivorforce/Monoteny/README.md

 ## Transpilation Targets

-Many excellent tools and complex infrastructure exists in other ecosystems.
-As a single-feature language, TenLang does not aim to build a new ecosystem.
+TenLang lacks many features required to build full apps.
+Luckily, many excellent ecosystems exist where it is possible to build such things.
+Therefore, TenLang aims to focus on its most vital feature: Being a modern imperative math programming language.

-Instead, TenLang transpiles to insert into these ecosystems.
-Hereby, any frameworks built in TenLang will be available in *all* of the ecosystems.
+Therefore, instead of a compiler, TenLang will come with several different transpilers into existing ecosystems.
+Hereby, any frameworks built in TenLang will be usable in _any_ of those ecosystems.
 The transpilation targets are:

 * [WIP] Python with NumPy
 * [Future] C++ with Eigen